lyticaa/lyticaa/README.md

 ### Run the Web App

-The web app will require active Redis and Postgres instances.
+The Web App will require active Redis and Postgres instances.
 See below for how to start these.

 ```bash
 make run-web-service
 ```

-The web app will then be accessible on http://localhost:3000.
+The Web App will then listen for incoming requests.
+It will try and start on port 3000.

 ### Run the API

+The API will also require active Redis and Postgres instances.
+See below for how to start these.

 ```bash
 make run-api-service
 ```

 The API will then listen for incoming requests.
-The API will try and start on port 3000.
+It will try and start on port 3000.
+You won't be able to run the Web App and the API at the same time, locally.

 ## Sessions